Efficient Sampling with Discrete Diffusion Models: Sharp and Adaptive Guarantees: Main results

 \item \textbf{Random graph models.} Such models define distributions over \(d = {n \choose 2}\) binary variables corresponding to the edges of a graph with \(n\) vertices.
 Besides Erd\H{o}s-R\'{e}nyi random graphs, which have independent edges and are therefore easy to sample, we consider both sparse random regular graphs and stochastic block models.
 In these cases, \(\cB(q_\mathrm{data})\) grows at most linearly (up to logarithmic factors) with \(n\), rather than quadratically.

-\item \textbf{Structure-with-noise distributions.} Finally, we present an example in which both the total correlation \(\cC(q_{\mathrm{data}})\) and the dual total correlation \(\cB(q_{\mathrm{data}})\) are of order \(d\), while the effective total correlation \(\cD(q_{\mathrm{data}})\) remains of constant order.
-Such distributions are motivated by applications such as error-correcting codes and DNA sequences, where substantial noise may be present, yet the underlying signal is highly structured. \end{itemize}
+\item \textbf{Latent parity model.} Finally, we present an example in which both the total correlation \(\cC(q_{\mathrm{data}})\) and the dual total correlation \(\cB(q_{\mathrm{data}})\) are of order \(d\), while the effective total correlation \(\cD(q_{\mathrm{data}})\) remains of constant order.
+Such distribution is motivated by applications such as error-correcting codes and DNA sequences, where substantial noise may be present, yet the underlying signal is highly structured. \end{itemize}